 We may seek to raise additional funds through a private offering of debt or equity securities in connection with the completion of our initial business combination, and we may consummate our initial business combination using the proceeds of such offering rather than using the amounts held in the Trust Account.
 In addition, we intend to target businesses with enterprise values that are greater than we could acquire with the net proceeds of our Initial Public Offering and the Private Placement, and, as a result, if the cash portion of the purchase price exceeds the amount available from the Trust Account, net of amounts needed to satisfy any redemptions by public stockholders, we may be required to seek additional financing to complete such proposed initial business combination.
 Subject to compliance with applicable securities laws, we would expect to complete such financing only simultaneously with the completion of our initial business combination.
-In the case of an initial business combination funded with assets other than the Trust Account assets, our proxy materials or tender offer documents disclosing the initial business combination on our ability to raise funds through the issuance of equity or equity-linked securities or through loans, advances or other indebtedness in connection with our initial business combination, including pursuant to forward purchase agreements or backstop agreements.
+In the case of an initial business combination funded with assets other than the Trust Account assets, our proxy materials or tender offer documents disclosing the initial business combination would disclose the terms of the financing and, only if required by law, we would seek stockholder approval of such financing.
+There is no limitation on our ability to raise funds through the issuance of equity or equity-linked securities or through loans, advances or other indebtedness in connection with our initial business combination, including pursuant to forward purchase agreements or backstop agreements.
 Neither our Sponsor nor any of our officers, directors or stockholders are required to provide any financing to us in connection with or after our initial business combination.